matrix505/flask_WEB_SYSTEM_client1/README.md

 # Web - Personal Website with Flask

 A personal blog and website built with Python Flask.
-This project includes user authentication, admin panel, and profile management.
+This project includes user authentication, admin panel, profile management, and a dynamic homepage showcasing the site owner.

 ---